AngleSharp/anglesharp.github.io/docs/tutorials/01-articles.md

 - [Hands teach you how to write crawlers with.
 NET Core](https://programmer.group/hands-teach-you-how-to-write-crawlers-with-net-core.html)
 - [Parse HTML in .NET and survive: library analysis and comparison](https://sudonull.com/post/92236-Parse-HTML-in-NET-and-survive-library-analysis-and-comparison)
 - [Create a Simple Web Scraper in C#](https://dev.to/rachelsoderberg/create-a-simple-web-scraper-in-c-1l1m)

+Feel free to submit a PR for this list if some article is missing.